steve-allam/resource-name-permissions/README.md

 # Node.js Resource Name Permissions

+This is a fork from the original resourse-name-permissions, which fixes a bug and adds a couple more functions.
+The module is useful in cases where you have hierarchical resources which need permissions at one or more levels.

 This Node.js library facilitates formatting permissions for users, groups or other security principals in the following format:

 ```